jackaltx/ispconfig-audit.d/readme.md

 ---

-*This tool is developed by the ISPConfig security community and powered by Anthropic's Claude AI for professional security analysis.*
+*This tool is developed by Jackaltx and powered by Anthropic's Claude AI for professional security analysis.*